Gisonrg/hexo-github-card/README.md

 Luckily, there is a repo called [github-cards](https://github.com/lepture/github-cards), which just suits my need well.
 Hence, I implement this simple plugin so that bloggers could include information on GitHub at ease.

+You may find more about how I create the plugin by reading my [blog post](https://blog.gisonrg.me/2016/04/develop-hexo-github-card/)

 ## Install

 NPM